minaramez/add-users/README.md

 ## Note
 This script is specifically designed to run on a Linux machine.
 Please ensure that you have the necessary permissions to add users and execute system commands.

+## License
+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute the script according to the terms of the license.

+By utilizing this script, organizations can proactively identify potential security threats, analyze failed login attempts, and enhance their overall security infrastructure.